Magnetme/connectivity-test/README.md

 ## Tech things

 1. Let the test always run under HTTP, otherwise a browser will probably refuse the HTTP tests (insecure content)
-1. Hosted by AWS Cloudfront
+1. Hosted by AWS Cloudfront in production
-1. Build by Jenkins
+1. Build by Jenkins and auto-pushed
 1. The tests initiate with a small and randomized delay.
 Otherwise them complete that quickly that is look like it's not real #firstFeedback.
 1. Obviously in React.
+1. Also logs some stuff about the environment, as sometimes the problem may reside there (and not in the network path).